Top 10 Charities for Free Education in Pakistan

 Introduction

 If there is one lesson to be learned from the COVID-19 Pandemic, it is that an investment in knowledge pays the best interest.
 There is a remarkable difference in the way countries with higher literacy rates responded to the viral challenge, as compared to most of the third world countries where literacy rates are shockingly low.
 The way Pakistanis went about things, education seems to be the only way to prepare us for coping with such challenges in a better manner in the future.
 Sadly, the government’s efforts in increasing the literacy rate in the country are just not enough.
 Education Charities in Pakistan are playing their role in ameliorating things.
-This discussion is orchestrated around the work of such education charities.
+This discussion is orchestrated around the NGO’s helping poor students in Pakistan.

 1- The Citizens Foundation